 Figs: The Ancient, Delicious, Slightly Weird “Fruit” (That’s Not Actually a Fruit)

 If you’ve ever bitten into a fig and thought, “Wow, this feels like eating a little pocket of nature’s candy,” you’re not wrong.
-Figs are sweet, mysterious, ancient, and weirdly misunderstood.
+Figs are sweet, mysterious, ancient, not those strange dried things you might be used to, and weirdly misunderstood.

-But here’s the kicker: figs aren’t actually fruit.
+But here’s the kicker I like telling people I give my figs to: figs aren’t even actually fruit.
 Yup.
-They’re technically inverted flowers, which is already blowing most people’s minds.
-Let’s talk about it.
+They’re technically inverted flowers, which is a fun way to blow most people’s minds.

 What Is a Fig?

-Okay, get ready for some botanical nerding out.
+Okay, get ready for some botanical nerding out, because why else would you be here?
 A fig isn’t a fruit in the traditional sense.
-Instead, it’s a structure called a syconium…basically, a hollow fleshy sac lined with tiny flowers inside.
+Instead, it’s a structure called a syconium, which is basically, a hollow fleshy sac lined with tiny flowers inside.
+And yes, I tried my best to make that sound as creepy and unappealing as I possibly could.

 When you eat a fig, you’re technically eating hundreds of tiny inverted flowers that bloomed inside the syconium.
-Wild, right?
+Weird, right?
 The crunchy bits you feel?
-Those are seeds, each one connected to a little flower that bloomed out of sight.
+Those are tiny little seeds, each one connected to a little flower that bloomed out of sight.

 Think of it as a garden you eat from the inside out.